Equity and Social Inclusion

 Before exploring the results of this novel approach for analyzing environmental and income distribution among our cities, there are a few considerations that are relevant for discussion.
 The most significant difference is in the UESI’s use of neighborhood-level information to make comparisons, unlike more traditional uses of the Lorenz and Concentration curves whose data points are generally at the individual level.
 While making our equity calculations on the neighborhood level may disregard heterogeneity within neighborhoods, the UESI reflects a more conservative reflection of inequalities than those that happen at the micro or individual scale.

 The results of this analysis have highlighted important aspects of inequality and its relation to the environmental burdens.
-The overall results suggest that while some cities in the global South, such as Johannesburg, are remarkably unequal in their income distribution, income inequality occurs in both developing and developed world cities.
+The overall results suggest that while some cities in the global South, such as Johannesburg or Bangalore, are remarkably unequal in their income distribution, income inequality occurs in both developing and developed world cities.
 For instance, cities in the U.S., such as Boston and Atlanta, have relatively high income inequality, while cities in the global South like Jakarta demonstrate lower income inequality.

 For detailed analyses, results and interpretations of equity calculations, please refer to the corresponding chapters.